Gbury/dolmen/README.md

 ## Future work

-Besides implementing new languages, there is a plan to add interactive parsing to the provided parsers (i.e parse top-level directives and/or terms) so that they can be used in interactive programs.
+In addition to considering new languages, there are plans to improveme incremental parsing error reporting, and possibly auto-detection of input language on stdin.